OpenEvalProject/evals/manuscripts/elife-40224/v2/manuscript.md

 Because the group-average retinotopic data were used in the registration, the predicted map that results provides a reasonable estimate of any subject’s expected retinotopic map, as shown previously (Benson et al., 2012; Benson et al., 2014); although the predicted map does not account for further individual differences in the structure to function relationship, as we show in this paper.
 Additionally, because the predicted map from the group-averaged data is defined on the fsaverage subject’s cortical surfaces, a retinotopic map prediction for any new subject, for whom retinotopic mapping measurements may not be available, can be easily obtained: one can use FreeSurfer to align the new subject’s cortical surface with the fsaverage subject’s surface (anatomical structure alignment) then to project the retinotopic maps from the fsaverage subject to the new subject based on the anatomical similarity between them.
 Because of this, we refer to this group-average retinotopic prediction as the anatomically-defined atlas of retinotopy.
 This atlas is used as the prior for the Bayesian model fit, described below.
 The atlas is similar but not identical to one presented previously (Benson et al., 2014).

-## Bayesian retinotopic maps
+### Bayesian retinotopic maps

 The anatomically-defined atlas of retinotopy, while providing a good prediction for most subjects’ individual retinotopic maps, nonetheless does not account for individual differences in the mapping between anatomical location and retinotopic coordinates.
 Accordingly, predicted retinotopic maps for individual subjects were refined starting from the anatomically-defined atlas of retinotopy using a similar method as was used to generate the atlas originally; this process is detailed in Figure 4C.
 For each subject, their cortical surface was aligned based on anatomical structure to the fsaverage subject’s cortical surface using FreeSurfer, then their retinotopic data were projected to a map using the identical map projection described above in the section on the anatomically-defined atlas of retinotopy.
 Note that, in this case, the anatomical alignment to the fsaverage subject serves to make the map projections as similar as possible between individual subjects and the anatomically-defined atlas of retinotopy.
 If we were not interested in incorporating information obtained from the anatomically-defined atlas of retinotopy (which represents a prior belief of retinotopic organization based on group-average data), this step would not be necessary.

 The individual subject’s projected map is then arranged according to the registered vertex coordinates from the anatomically-defined atlas of retinotopy; this step reflects the prior belief that the group-average registration to the retinotopy model is generally accurate for an individual subject when that subject’s anatomical structure has been aligned to the fsaverage subject’s.
 Critically, none of the steps taken so far in processing the individual subject’s data relies on any measurements of retinotopy that might be associated with that subject.
 Rather, these steps have relied only on anatomical structure.
 If, for a subject, no retinotopic measurements are made, then there is no data with which to modify this prior belief; accordingly, the prediction of retinotopy for that subject would be identical to the prediction of retinotopy contained in the anatomically-defined atlas.
 In other words, without observation, the prior remains the prediction.

 The next step registers the individually measured retinotopy data to the anatomically-defined atlas.
-Before registration, the individual subject’s data is resampled onto a uniform triangular mesh, and each vertex whose retinotopic measurements are above threshold are given a weight, w, based on the variance explained, ω, of its pRF model solution.
+Before registration, the individual subject’s data is resampled onto a uniform triangular mesh, and each vertex whose retinotopic measurements are above threshold are given a weight, w, based on the variance explained, $\omega$, of its pRF model solution.
 The mesh is resampled to the same uniform triangle mesh used as the initial vertex coordinates in the registration of the anatomically-defined atlas of retinotopy in order to speedup registration.
 Triangles that are tightly pinched (i.e., triangles with internal angles near 0 or π) can drastically slow the registration progress by forcing the minimizer to frequently backtrack steps; resampling makes such behavior much less likely during the initial minimization.
 Aside from the weight, other parameters tracked by the potential field, including anchors parameters used by the function Fφ(x), are obtained identically as with the anatomically-defined atlas of retinotopy.
 These anchors inherit the weight of the vertex to which they apply, but are reduced when the field sign of the triangles adjacent to the vertex does not match the field sign of the visual area to which it is tied by the anchor or when the pRF size predicted by the model does not match that of the vertex’s measured pRF.
 Details regarding the weights on anchors are provided in the neuropythy library.

 For each training dataset of each subject, minimization was run for 2500 steps using the same protocol that was used with the anatomically-defined atlas of retinotopy.
 Retinotopic map prediction, based on the positions of the registered vertex coordinates in the retinotopy model, were also computed identically to those in the anatomically-defined atlas.
 Identical minimization and prediction methods were run for each test dataset as well, but these results were not used to measure the accuracy or effectiveness of the prediction methods.

-## Cortical magnification
+### Cortical magnification

 Cortical magnification was calculated using both the observed retinotopic maps and the inferred maps that were produced by combining each subject’s full retinotopy dataset with the retinotopic prior.
 This combination of data should, in theory, produce the highest-quality retinotopic map predictions of which we are capable (see Results and Discussion).
 Cortical magnification was calculated by first projecting all vertices in a single visual area (such as V1) into the visual field based on their pRF centers.
 The cortical magnification of a particular polar angle and eccentricity is then the total white vertex surface-area (as calculated by FreeSurfer) of all pRF centers within a disk of some radius α, divided by the area of the disk (πα2).
 For an eccentricity ρ, we used a radius α = ρ/3.